rairprotocol/rair-dapp/rairnode/readme/get_external_contract.md

     "description": "The address of the external contract", "type": "string",
     "required": true
+  },
+  "limit": {
+    "description": "Limit of tokens to import",
+    "type": "string",
+    "required": true
   }
 }
 ```

 ## Success Response

-If the user has admin access, NFTs will get imported in pages of 500 (This is a limit by Moralis)
+If the user has admin access, NFTs will get slowly imported in groups of 100 (This is a limit by Moralis)
+Once the number of NFTs imported is greater than the limit, it will stop.

 **Code** : `200 OK`